• Study at Hertford

 kate.greasley@hertford.ox.ac.uk

-Dr Greasley read Law at New College, graduating with a first-class degree, before studying for the BCL and later DPhil.
-Her thesis focussed on the notion of personhood in relation to abortion laws, a topic on which she continues to specialise.
-During her time as a research student she held a stipendiary lectureship at Hertford College, and later took up a Junior Research Fellowship at University College.
-She returned to Hertford in Michaelmas 2018 from University College, London, where she has been a lecturer in the Law Faculty.
+Dr Greasley read Law at New College, graduating with a first-class degree, before studying for the BCL and later the DPhil.
+Her thesis focussed on the relevance of moral personhood in abortion ethics and law, the topic of her first book, Arguments About Abortion (OUP, 2017).
+During her time as a research student, she held a stipendiary lectureship at Hertford College, and later took up a Junior Research Fellowship at University College.
+She returned to Hertford in Michaelmas 2018 from University College London, where she had been a lecturer in the Law Faculty.

 Undergraduate teaching